 Also, consider that this safety net is only applicable if raspberry ketones are taken short-term.
 In particular, this means taking a supplement containing raspberry ketones twice a day for eight weeks, at most.

-It’s important to remember that considerations taken under this recommendation is positing that raspberry ketones aren’t taken as the sole ingredient of the weight loss supplements.
+It’s important to remember that considerations taken under this recommendation are positing that raspberry ketones aren’t taken as the sole ingredient of the weight loss supplements.
 Generally, the safest way to take it is if you are following a proper diet and exercise regimen, and keep in mind that taking supplements alone will not make major weight changes.